feifeiji89/attribution-reporting-api/AGGREGATE.md

 will be selected.
 If there is no bucket specified or no matching filters, the `L1` contribution budget will still be applied.

-When generating a pending aggregate report, in addition to performing the current `L1` budget limit check, the required contributions for the report will be checked against the available budget in the selected bucket, if applicable.
+When generating an aggregate report, in addition to performing the current `L1` budget limit check, the contributions for the report will be checked against the available budget in the selected bucket, if applicable.
 If the budget is insufficient, the aggregate report will be dropped.